Why I Don’t Take Insurance: A Somatic Trauma Therapist’s Perspective

 Is private-pay therapy worth it?

-Can I submit a superbill for reimbursement?
+Can I submit a superbill for out-of-network reimbursement?